 A third plane transporting Syrian refugees landed in Montreal yesterday, 12 December 2015.
-Some refugees have family in Canada whom they haven’t seen for some years.
-Also greeting Syrians refugees are Syrians who moved to Canada at an earlier date in the Syrian Civil War.
+Some refugees have family in Canada whom they haven’t seen for years.
+Also greeting Syrian refugees are Syrians who moved to Canada earlier in the Syrian Civil War.

-There hasn’t been a worse humanitarian crisis, since WWII.
+There hasn’t been a worse humanitarian crisis since WWII.
 The number of victims is now higher than 5,000,000 (five million).
-So despite the difficulties Canadians are experiencing, we have to open our doors to fellow human beings.
-We also have to fight war and terrorism.
+So, despite the difficulties Canadians are experiencing, we have to open our doors to fellow human beings.
+We must also fight war and terrorism.
 The two are somewhat different.

 One shouldn’t worry unnecessarily.
-Isis is not moving to Canada nor are rebel factions.
-As I wrote earlier, Canada does not issue official documents, a Social Insurance Number and a Health Insurance Card, to people who have not been identified.
+Isis is not moving to Canada, nor are rebel factions.
+As I wrote, Canada does not issue official documents, such as Social Insurance numbers and Health Insurance Cards, to people who have not been identified.
 The real risk is that the refugees may not be able to adapt to new circumstances.
 We may fail them.

 By picking up victims, we are frustrating Isis.
 They cannot kill the persons we are removing.
 Nations taking in refugees are depriving Isis of a target.
 Let’s continue to take the target away.

-But let us also tell the countries of the Middle East that no one is better equipped to fight extremism in the Middle East than the countries of the Middle East themselves.
+But let us also tell the countries of the Middle East that no one is better equipped to fight extremism in the Middle East than the countries themselves.

 Quebec Premier Dr Philippe Couillard

 This picture shows Quebec Premier Dr Philippe Couillard at the Montreal airport.
 Quebec Premier Dr Philippe Couillard is sponsoring a Syrian family personally.

 Refugees will be provided with medical care immediately.